International Emmy Awards 2019: Radhika Apte & Karan Johar Dazzle On Red Carpet; No Wins For India

 Indian Series Nominated For International Emmys

-For the uninitiated, Netflix anthology Lust Stories, a chapter of which Karan Johar directed, was nominated for two International Emmys - Best TV Movie/Mini-Series; Radhika Apte was nominated for Best Actress Award; Sacred Games was nominated for Best Drama Series; Reality show The Remix was up for Best Non-Scripted Entertainment; and Witness: India's Forbidden Love for Best Documentary.
-Sadly, none of them bagged the awards!
+For the uninitiated, Netflix anthology Lust Stories, a chapter of which Karan Johar directed, was nominated for two International Emmys - Best TV Movie/Mini-Series; Radhika Apte was nominated for Best Actress Award; Sacred Games was nominated for Best Drama Series; reality show The Remix was up for Best Non-Scripted Entertainment; and Witness: India's Forbidden Love for Best Documentary.
+Sadly, none of them bagged awards!

 No Wins For India, But Nawazuddin’s McMafia Bags Award

-Best TV Movie/Mini-Series went to Safe Harbour; Hungarian actress Marina Gera (Orok Tel) bagged Best Actress Award, Best Non-Scripted Entertainment went to The Real Full Monty: Ladies' Night and Bellingcat - Truth In A Post-Truth World bagged Best Documentary award.
-Interstingly, McMafia starring Nawazuddin Siddiqui bagged the Best Drama Series award.
+Best TV Movie/Mini-Series went to Safe Harbour; Hungarian actress Marina Gera (Orok Tel) bagged the Best Actress Award, Best Non-Scripted Entertainment went to The Real Full Monty: Ladies' Night and Bellingcat - Truth In A Post-Truth World bagged the Best Documentary award.
+Interestingly, McMafia starring Nawazuddin Siddiqui bagged the Best Drama Series award.
 McMafia is a British crime-drama television series.
 (Image Source: Intl Emmy Awards Twitter)

 ‘Whether We Win Or Lose, We Will Party’

-Ahead of International Emmy Awards, Karan Johar had told NDTV, "Whether we win or lose, we will party."
-Looking at the pictures, we must say that the Indian artists indeed had their best moments at the awards ceremony.
+Ahead of the International Emmy Awards, Karan Johar had told NDTV, "Whether we win or lose, we will party."
+Looking at the pictures, we must say that the Indian artists indeed had their best moments at the ceremony.
 (Image: Karan Johar's Instagram story)

 Also Read: Radhika Apte & Netflix TROLLED Hilariously After Actress Bags Emmy Nomination